"So painful": Emotional moment Gawat's hubby, kids mourn at singer's funeral

-Late Rukayat Gawat’s Husband And Children Weep Like Babies During Burial: "God Please be With Them"
+Late Rukayat Gawat’s Husband, Children Weep During Burial: "God Please be With Them"

 - The family of the late Islamic singer Rukayat Gawat, who died on Tuesday, September 24, 2024, was spotted in painful tears at her burial